fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 ### Form Validation

-Remix has very decent examples of how you can do form validation, but as someone who is acustom to [react-hook-form](https://react-hook-form.com/), I wanted something similar to this within Remix, and it exists!
+Remix has very decent examples of how you can do form validation, but as someone who is a large fan of the level of abstraction offered by frameworks like [react-hook-form](https://react-hook-form.com/), I wanted something similar to this within Remix, and it exists!

 [Remix Validated Form](https://www.remix-validated-form.io/) is pretty much exactly what I was looking for.